numba/numba/docs/source/reference/envvars.rst

     If not defined, Numba picks the cache directory in the following order:

     1. In-tree cache.
-Put cache next to the corresponding source file under a ``__pycache__`` directory following how ``.pyc`` files are stored.
+Put the cache next to the corresponding source file under a ``__pycache__`` directory following how ``.pyc`` files are stored.
     2. User-wide cache.
-Put cache in the user's application directory using ``appdirs.user_cache_dir`` from the
+Put the cache in the user's application directory using ``appdirs.user_cache_dir`` from the
        `Appdirs package <https://github.com/ActiveState/appdirs>`_.
     3. IPython cache.
-Put cache in IPython specific application directory.
+Put the cache in an IPython specific application directory.
-       Stores under ``numba_cache`` in the directory returned by ``IPython.paths.get_ipython_cache_dir()``.
+       Stores are made under the ``numba_cache`` in the directory returned by ``IPython.paths.get_ipython_cache_dir()``.